libxml-raku/LibXML-raku/docs/Item.md

 Node constructor from data

-This function can be useful as a succent of building nodes from data.
+This function can be useful as a succinct of building nodes from data.
 For example:

 ```raku
 use LibXML::Element;